8bitbuddhist/PixelMaestro/docs/canvas.md

 ### Drawing Text
 The `draw_char` and `draw_text` methods let you draw individual characters and strings of text, respectively.
 For each method you must specify the origin `coordinates`, a `Font`, and the `text` or `character` to display.
 In the case of `draw_text`, you must also specify the number of characters in the string.

+PixelMaestro uses bitmap fonts when rendering text.
+All fonts inherit from the [Font](../src/canvas/fonts/font.h) class and require you to specify their size and character map.
+For an example, see the included [5x8 font](../src/canvas/fonts/font5x8.h).

 ### Drawing Triangles
 The `draw_triangle` method draws a triangle using the three specified coordinates.
 You can also `fill` the triangle or leave the center transparent.